This article will help you:

 - Measure the top events performed over a selected time period

-- Analyze how often events are fired
+- Analyze how often events are triggered

 Like most Amplitude charts, Event Segmentation charts are built by combining events and event properties with user segments.
 These can be simple—like, for example, counting the number of users firing a specific event—or they can be intricate formulas of events.